 - a.
 This requirement can be met with an up-front cash reserve; a guarantee from the owner with a surety bond to stand behind the guarantee; or partnership documents specifying satisfactory establishment of an operating reserve. - b.
 The operating reserve account must be maintained in a separate account in a federally insured financial institution. - c.
-If operating cost assistance is provided as part of a project's NHTF award, the Owner must submit annual audited financial statements, specific to the project. - d.
-Based on an analysis of the financial statements, THDA will determine the amount of operating cost assistance that is eligible to be disbursed from the operating reserve account for the previous fiscal year. - e.
-The analysis will determine the deficit remaining after the annual rent revenue of the NHTF-assisted units is applied to the NHTF-assisted units' share of eligible operating costs. - f.
 For purposes of this paragraph, eligible operating costs are limited to insurance, utilities, real property taxes, maintenance, and replacement reserve payments.

-31) REPAYMENT
+32) REPAYMENT

-All NHTF awards will be structured as a grant to a Recipient with a Period of Affordability of 30 years.
+All NHTF awards will be structured as a grant to a Recipient with a Period of Affordability of thirty (30) years.
 Repayment of NHTF funds may be required in the event that the final total development costs were such that NHTF assistance provided by THDA exceeds established program limits, or exceeded that which was necessary to make the project financially feasible.